its7amo/clean-and-green-website/replit.md

 ## Overview

-Clean and Green is a professional cleaning service booking platform specializing in eco-friendly cleaning solutions in Oklahoma.
+Clean and Green is a production-ready professional cleaning service booking platform specializing in eco-friendly cleaning solutions in Oklahoma.
 It facilitates online booking for residential, commercial, and deep cleaning services, as well as custom quote requests.
-The platform features an admin dashboard for comprehensive management of bookings, quotes, business analytics, customer interactions, and team operations.
-Its primary goal is to streamline eco-friendly cleaning service bookings, foster customer trust, and provide robust tools for efficient business management.
+The platform features a comprehensive admin dashboard for management of bookings, quotes, business analytics, customer interactions, team operations, and a tiered referral program ($10/$15/$20 rewards).
+The system includes PWA functionality, automated email/SMS notifications, and is fully deployed to Render.com with proper production environment configuration.

 ## User Preferences